greg-raven/Uncommon-Sense/_drafts/staging.md

 My advice to you is get married: if you find a good wife you'll be happy; if not, you'll become a philosopher.
 Socrates

 Egotist: A person more interested in himself than in me.
 Ambrose Bierce

-It has become appallingly obvious that our technology has exceeded our humanity.
-Albert Einstein

 Any man who is under 30, and is not a liberal, has no heart; and any man who is over 30, and is not a conservative, has no brains.
 Winston Churchill